Srinjoy-Santra/Data-science-projects/README.md

 # Project Overview

-These are my data science projects done from various online courses.
+These are my data science projects done from various online sources and datasets.

 ## Projects